-The Medical Research Future Fund (MRFF) is a visionary initiative that is expected to disburse \$1B per year by 2021.
-However, the recent announcement of the MRFF Strategic Platforms and Priorities7 confirms that this initiative will not address many of the problems currently facing the HMR sector.
+The Medical Research Future Fund (MRFF) is a visionary initiative that is expected to disburse \$1B per year7.
+However, the MRFF will support a very specific component of the HMR pipeline, and will not address many of the problems currently facing the HMR sector.

-- The MRFF provides little scope for 'People Support' and thus is highly unlikely to mitigate HMR workforce decline. - Clinical translation and commercialisation requires a solid foundation of discovery-driven basic research all stages of the research pipeline must be supported.
+- The MRFF provides little scope for 'People Support' and thus is highly unlikely to mitigate HMR workforce decline. - Clinical translation and commercialisation requires a solid foundation of discovery-driven basic research - all stages of the research pipeline must be supported.